tarantool/doc/doc/reference/reference_lua/box_error.rst

 .. function:: box.error.new(code, errtext [, errtext ...])

-    Create an error object, but doesn't set it to Tarantool's diagnostic area as :ref:`box.error() <box_error-error>` does.
+    Create an error object, but doesn't throw it as :ref:`box.error() <box_error-error>` does.
     This is useful when error information should be saved for later retrieval.
-    To set an error to a diagnostic area explicitly use :ref:`box.error.set() <box_error-set>`.
+    To set an error as the last explicitly use :ref:`box.error.set() <box_error-set>`.

     :param number       code: number of a pre-defined error
     :param string errtext(s): part of the message which will accompany the error